-APPENDIX V

-FPAS CREDIT TABLE
+APPENDIX V FST CREDIT TABLE

-The following table describes the approximate weekly contact hours for a 6 credit (Part I) or 4 credit (Part II) one-semester (thirteen teaching weeks) course.
+The following table describes the approximate weekly contact hours for a 6 credit (Part II) or 3 credit (Part II) one-semester (thirteen teaching weeks) course.

-A normal full-time load in Part I is 18 credits (three 6-credit courses) per semester (excluding Foundation courses).
-A normal load for a student in Part II (Advanced) is 16 credits (four 4-credit courses) per semester (excluding Foundation courses).
+A minimum full-time load in Part I is 12 credits per semester up to a maximum of 18 (excluding Foundation courses).
+The minimum load for a student in Part II (Advanced) is 15 credits per semester up to a maximum of 18 (excluding Foundation courses).